-UPDATE 1-German-UK bond yield spread narrows as BoE backs off hike
+UPDATE 2-Euro zone bond yields drop with UK equivalents as BoE backs off hike

 For Reuters Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.biz/cms/?pageId=livemarkets

-Reporting by John Geddie; Editing by Matthew Mpoke Bigg and Pritha Sarkar
+Reporting by John Geddie, graphic by Nigel Stephenson; Editing by Catherine Evans